f5alliances/ansible-use-cases-101/3.0-as3-intro/README.md

 3. On the top right, click on the drop down menu titled `Partition` and select WorkshopExample
 4. The Virtual Server `serviceMain` will be displayed.

+Note that the Virtual Server is unavailable ('Red'), this is on purpose.

 ----